OzTamir/OzTamir.com/README.md

-PythonGuy
+OzTamir.com
 =========

-The repo for my personal website, PythonGuy.com
+The repo for my personal website, [OzTamir.com] (http://ozamir.com)

 Simple, sleek, responsive - just the way I like it.